unframework/article-modular-front-end/manuscript/the-button.md

 But there is a bigger Pandora's box that has been opened.
 CSS is incredibly leaky and hard to encapsulate!
 Creators of the CSS spec were originally only targeting traditional web-pages and treated them as one large component.
 They were not planning for application-grade features such reliable module scoping that a full programming language would support.

-To help clean up unwanted CSS leaks and cruft there is a simple rule to stick by.
+To help clean up unwanted CSS leaks and cruft there is a simple rule to stick by: ensure sole-sourced CSS.

-## Sole Sourced CSS
+## Sole-Sourced CSS

 Every part of computed element style should come from the owner component's code (either JS or CSS).
 That, and only that.
 Built-in browser style is the only exception.

 In other words, inspecting any DOM element using browser developer tools should show that its entire set of rendering instructions are coming from just one specific spot in the source code - a screenful of stylesheet markup or a small well-contained piece of JS.

 That is *sole-sourced CSS*.
-There is one authority for displayed element style, and it is the component that created it.
-No overrides by other components, no "mystery inheritance" from from a DOM parent, etc.
+There is one authority for displayed element style, and it is the component codebase that creates and manages it.
+No overrides by other components, no "mystery inheritance" from a DOM parent, etc.

 Let's get into deeper detail as to what that means.